monjikura/girl_dev/README.md

 ( test.vendor ... tcpdump -sex 192.168.13.01
 tcpdump: invalid snaplen ex (must be >= 0 and <= 262144)

+SCGB1D2 - Although the gene has been reported to be on chromosome 10, this sequence appears to be from a cluster of genes on chromosome 11 that includes mammaglobin 2

 go get -sex
 flag provided but not defined: -sex